indexeddbshim/IndexedDBShim/README.md

 ### Browser rollback

-While we do try to rollback the database version in the browser when called for, and Safari is passing all such tests, as we are not able to prolong WebSQL transactions to benefit from the auto-rollback they perform upon encountering an error (nor does WebSQL permit manual ROLLBACK commands so that we could undo the various WebSQL calls we need to make up IndexedDB transactions), we are not able to provide safe rollbacks in the browser (e.g., in Chrome).
-The synchronous WebSQL API was not apparently well supported, at least it is missing in Safari, and it would particularly degrade performance in a Node environment.
+While we do try to rollback the database version in the browser when called for, as we are not able to prolong WebSQL transactions to benefit from the auto-rollback they perform upon encountering an error (nor does WebSQL permit manual ROLLBACK commands so that we could undo the various WebSQL calls we need to make up IndexedDB transactions), we are not able to provide safe rollbacks in the browser.
+The synchronous WebSQL API was not apparently well supported, at least it is missing in Safari and Chrome, and it would particularly degrade performance in a Node environment.

 The special build of `websql` that we use does allow such IndexedDB-spec-compliant (and data-integrity-friendly!) rollback behavior